richardvan/richardvan.github.io/pages/about.md

 description: who is Richard Van?
 ---

-Richard Van is a student, programmer, and occasional nomad with numerous travel adventures.
-He enjoys continually learning, exploring new technologies, and leveraging code to do cool things.
+Richard Van is a student, programmer, and an occasional nomad with numerous travel adventures.
+He enjoys exploring new technologies and leveraging code to do cool things.
 He also is interested in learning more about the world from the scientific perspective of biology, chemistry, and medicine.

 He received a B.S. in [Computer Science](http://www.cs.ucla.edu/), from the University of California, Los Angeles; and a Master's of [Business Administration ](http://www.unr.edu/degrees/business-administration/mba), from the University of Nevada, Reno.